Airline Passenger Rights Introduction: Compensation and Beyond

 What is EC 261?

-EC 261/2004 is a regulation in EU law that favors the passenger.
-It holds airlines financially accountable when air travel takes an unexpected turn, so long as the disruption was not caused by circumstances outside of the airline’s control.
+EC 261/2004 (EU261) is a European Union law that holds airlines financially accountable when air travel takes an unexpected turn, so long as the disruption was not caused by circumstances outside of the airline’s control.

-In comparison to other laws on passenger rights, EC 261 is one of the most comprehensive.
-This important piece of legislation plays a vital role in advocating for air travelers and passenger rights, and not only for European travelers.
+EC 261 applies not only to European citizens but to all passengers on flights covered by this regulation, regardless of nationality.
 All passengers departing from a European airport are covered under EC 261.
-And in some circumstances, passengers flying into Europe from other worldwide destinations may be covered as well.
+In some circumstances, passengers flying into Europe from other worldwide destinations may be covered as well.

 If you’re confused, here’s a simple chart to help: